 Buddhist pagodas in morning mist, Bagan, Myanmar.
 (Photo copyright © by Kaj Halberg)

-This relief at Borobodur, a Buddhist temple from the 8th century A.D., at Yogyakarta, Java, Indonesia, depicts a scene from the life of The Buddha: On the night of his conception, Siddharta’s mother, Queen Maya, dreamed that an elephant had placed a lotus flower in her womb.
+Legend has it that on the night of his conception, Siddharta’s mother, Queen Maya, dreamed that an elephant had placed a lotus flower in her womb. – Relief at Borobodur, a Buddhist temple from the 8th century A.D., at Yogyakarta, Java, Indonesia.
 (Photo copyright © by Kaj Halberg)

 Siddharta lived an easy and carefree life, until he was 29 years old.
 At this time, during a visit to a town, he noticed four things, which affected him deeply.
 First, he met a poor, old man, which showed him, how miserable life could be.
 Next, he observed a very sick man being carried to a doctor, which showed him the frailty of humans, and physical pain.
 Later, he saw a corpse being carried to the river bank to be burned, which showed him death.
 And finally, he met a saddhu (holy man), who was begging for food.
 He owned nothing, but exuded peace and wisdom.
 This demonstrated emptiness of possessing material things to Siddharta.